edmondthui/e1finance/README.md

 # E1 Finance

 [Live Demo](https://e1finance.herokuapp.com/#/)
 E1 Finance is a clone of an investing platfrom created by [M1 Finance](https://www.m1finance.com/).
-They are a startup that recently closed their Serices C round of funding.
 Users can simulate creating a portfolio and investing using pies to organize and manage their stocks.

 ## Technologies Used
 * Frontend: React, Redux, CSS, HTML5